Jayasimha-2005/Jayasimha-2005/README.md

 - ✅ **Event Management System for RGUKT RK Valley**
 Built a full-featured platform to streamline event scheduling, volunteer management, and fundraising with a focus on usability and efficiency.

-- 🏁 **Finalist – Hackathon for Social Impact**
-Created a web-based solution focused on solving real-world challenges during a hackathon, showcasing strong problem-solving and teamwork.

 ---

 ## 📫 Let’s Connect